The Top 5 Uses for Kief

 There are many uses for kief.
 Here are the top 5 most common uses:

 This is the easiest way to put your kief to use.
-Simply sprinkle a tiny bit of kief over the cannabis flowers in your bowl, joint, glass, etc. Kief, when heated, tends to burn quickly and will continue to burn until it is gone.
-To avoid wasting product while you catch your breathe between bowl hits, it is recommended that you space the kief out by lining the outside of a bowl (as opposed to covering the entire top layer).
+Simply sprinkle a tiny bit of kief over the cannabis buds in your bowl, bong, one-hitter etc. Kief, when heated, tends to burn quickly and will continue to stay lit until it is all gone.
+To avoid wasting product while you catch your breath between each draw, it is recommended that you space the kief out by lining just the outside of a bowl (as opposed to covering the entire top layer).

 2. Add kief to your morning cup of coffee

 One of the most popular ways of consuming kief is by putting it in your morning cup of joe.
 The heat of the coffee or cappuccino will activate the kief’s cannabinoids, making them more available for consumption.
 Ingesting kief this way will produce a strong, long-lasting effect after just 15-30 minutes, much like eating an infused edible.

 Just like you can make infused butter with cannabis flower or hash oil, you can also use kief to produce a stronger end-product.
 Simply place butter (not margarine) into a crock pot on medium heat until melted completely.
 Then add your kief and stir every 10 to 15 minutes for 5 hours.
 Remove the kief butter from the heat and place in a heat-proof container (a bowl).
 After it cools completely place a lid on the container and put it in the refrigerator to harden.

 Much like you can put kief into your coffee, you can also add it to your favorite cup of hot tea.
 It only takes a pinch of kief (1 gram will be plenty for 4 6oz drinks) to create a powerful drink.